 Historic Building Recording Survey

-When work is proposed to a structure or group of buildings with historic interest, for example as part of a planning application or Listed Building Consent Application, they may be conditioned with the requirement to undertake an Historic Building Recording Survey.
+When work is proposed to a structure or group of buildings with historic interest, for example as part of a planning application, or to gain Listed Building Consent, Scheduled Monument Consent or Conservation Area Consent, it may be necessary to undertake an Historic Building Recording Survey.

 There are 4 levels of Historic Building Recording Surveys that can be applied.
-These range from a high-level scene setting appraisal (Level 1), through to a highly detailed/measured survey of the building (Level 4).
-Whichever level of survey is required, they all play a specific and targeted role in assessing and recording the listed or historic structure, as part of the managed redevelopment of a site.
+These range from a high-level scene setting appraisal (Level 1), through to a highly detailed / measured survey of the building (Level 4).
+Whichever level of survey is required they all play a specific and targeted role in assessing and recording the structure, as part of the managed redevelopment of a site.